rm-hull/programming-enchiladas/README.md

 This will start the server at port 3000 or thereabouts.
 Then create your ClojureScript gist, and slot in the login and id, and hack on.

-**Optional:** A connection to a MongoDB database is needed (just for gamification stats), and the connection URL should be provided in an environmental variable MONGODB_URL as below (substitute values for user, password, host and db as appropriate):
+**Optional:** If a connection to a MongoDB database is supplied via config variable MONGODB_URL as below (substitute values for user, password, host and db as appropriate), then minimal usage stats will be written out for gamification purposes:

     $ export MONGODB_URL=mongodb://user:password@host:10046/db